Jwesley11/100-days-of-code/log.md

 **Thoughts:** CS50 is all done, except for a final project.
 I don't know what I want to create for that yet.
 Going to move on to reading and taking notes on the YDKJS books tomorrow.

 **Link to work:** N/A

+### Day 7: October 8, 2018

+**Today's Progress**: Started on the YDKJS series.
+Made it through Chapter 1/conditionals and am taking notes.
+Being sure to write about WHAT I learned from the readings as I go.

+**Thoughts:** So far everything seems to be stuff that I've actually already looked at.
+Need to go ahead and get a bit further before I start learning some new stuff.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.